WATCH THE VIDEO:

 My husband started Keto 2 months ago and has lost 30 POUNDS!
-(He wasn’t even that overweight to begin with!)
-And now that I have (basically) an underwear model walking around my house WITH ABS and MUSCLES, I find it difficult to not share our secret life of Keto. 😀
+(Update: 40 lbs!
+And he wasn’t even that overweight to begin with.)
+And now that I have (basically) an underwear model walking around my house, I find it difficult not to share our secret life of Keto. 😀

 So from here on out, I hope you’ll enjoy some of the best recipes that I share on our Keto journey… starting today with this Keto Simple Syrup.

-It seems that the internets have had a lot of trouble with this recipe— because chemistry is hard and sometimes solutions don’t exist (PUN INTENDED.)
+It seems that the internets have had a lot of trouble with this recipe.

 First off, What is Simple Syrup?